Jamia firing: Delhi police registers case, investigation underway

 The cops have also confirmed that no bullet shells were found from the site of where the firing incident took place on Sunday night in Delhi.

-As per the news agency ANI tweet, the Delhi police have said that, no bullet shells were found from the Jamia firing site.
+As per the news agency ANI tweet, the Delhi police have said that no bullet shells were found from the Jamia firing site.

 However, a case has been registered in this incident and investigation is underway.